 Why Team Alignment is Important for the Organization

-Keeping that in mind, this article will focus on how you can align your teams to reach the organization’s goals and objectives.
+This article will focus on how you can align your teams to reach the organization's goals and objectives.

-What is team alignment?
+What is Team Alignment?

 Better understanding between team members.

-Coordination and communication increases.
+Coordination and communication increase.

 Trust among team members increases.